AustinGil/bedrocss/README.md

 ### Easy to Customize

-The library is made up of a few parts (see below) that you can easily opt out of.
-It defines CSS rules with tag and attribute selectors to maintain the lowest CSS specificity.
+Every CSS rule applies the lowest possible CSS specificity.
 This makes it easy be overwrite without having to write more specific rules, use `!important`, or anything complex.
+It's also is made up of a few parts (see below) that you can easily opt out of.

 ## Opting out of features